Ch3ster8/DT2_Assignment_3/README.md

        * The player movement felt wrong to Blake but I think this is because of the bobbing effect that I applied to the camera, I only applied this effect to the x-axis resulting in wrong-looking motions when moving in any other axis.

        * Jamie thought the movement was too fast and I agree, I think the enemy should be faster than the player but then this causes the issue of when your seen there is no escaping the enemy.
-Taking more inspiration from [Dead By Daylight](https://deadbydaylight.com) as my games concept is much the same, in [Dead By Daylight](https://deadbydaylight.com) the player can use pallets to stun the enemy for a little bit allowing the player to run away and hopefully escape, there is also a flashlight that can be used to blind the enemy also giving the player another chance to escape.
+Taking more inspiration from [Dead By Daylight](https://deadbydaylight.com) as my game concept is much the same, in [Dead By Daylight](https://deadbydaylight.com) the player can use pallets to stun the enemy for a little bit allowing the player to run away and hopefully escape, there is also a flashlight that can be used to blind the enemy also giving the player another chance to escape.

        * [Table of Contents](#Table-of-Contents)